bparanj/crystal/programming/iac/docs/experiments/hourly-db-backups.md

 Once an instance is launched from the base image for a specific customer, you can customize the backup process with details like the database name.
 This can be done through cloud-init scripts, Ansible playbooks, or other configuration management tools used during instance provisioning.

-**1. Customize Backup Script**: Replace placeholders in the backup script with actual customer-specific values.
+**1. Customize Backup Script**: Replace placeholders in the backup script with  customer-specific values.
 This could be automated with a simple sed command, an Ansible task, or manually if the setup is done infrequently.

 Example using `sed` to replace placeholders: